petri2212/Group_28/README.md

 The "graphic" package also contains a package called "prototype".
 In here are contained the classes created with WindowBuilder plugin to generate the code automatically using the java.swing library.
 ATTENTION: this prototype classes should never be used inside the program!

 To handle the board, the Proxy design pattern has been used in order to mirror the indices of the initial tile map.
-The tile map has been written in such way that is easy for the developers to transpose the phisical game board into a bidimensional array but this cause a not-so-logical indicization of the array.
+The tile map has been written in such way that is easy for the developers to transpose the phisical game board into a bidimensional array but this caused a not-so-logical indicization of the array.

 Last but not least, the game is managed by a state machine located inside the GameManager.java class, placed inside the "myshelfie" package.